GENL/matice/README.md

 When using the `@translations` Blade directive, Matice detects the current environment and minify the output if `APP_ENV` is `production`.

 In development, `@translations` loops into the lang directory to generate the matice object each time the page reloads, and doesn't generate`matice_translations.js` file.
-In production, `@translations` generate the `matice_translations.js` file for you so the when your app is open for the first time.
+In production, `@translations` generate the `matice_translations.js` file for you when your app is open for the first time then the generated file is used every time the page reloads.
-Then the generated file is used every time the page reloads so the Matice object is not generated every time.
-It increases the performance in production.
+The Matice object is not generated every time, so it has no effect on performances in production.
 This behavior can be disabled in the `config/matice.php` file, set `use_generated_translations_file_in_prod` to false.

-######**Note: Matice supports with json translation files as well as with php files.**,
+######**Note: Matice supports json translation files as well as php files.**,

 ### Testing